14 Month Old is Not Walking, When to Worry?

-While many carefully decided developmental milestone guides and recognized developmental criteria for each step of a baby’s development, babies grow and learn at different rates.
+While there are many developmental milestone guides and recognized developmental criteria for each step of a baby’s development, babies grow and learn at different rates.
 Most developmental milestones are a guide, with babies expected to master these skills between a range of ages.

 Also, a baby’s development is not isolated.
 If a baby is developing, normally, within most of their development areas and experiencing a delay in just one skill, there is usually little cause for concern.